codragon2020/rock-paper-scissors/README.md

 As a player enters the game, they will be prompted to respond with how many times they wish to play.

-The choice comparison is done at the same time, so that the two choices will be evaluated and the player will be awarded 1 point for each win, lose, or tie.
+The player will get to choose between rock (r), paper (p), or scissors (s).
+The screen will then tell the player what the computer chose.
+The computer's choice is random.
+After clicking Ok, the user will be awarded a point for the win, lose, or tie.
+The next round will then begin.
+Each round is played the same way until the final round completed.

 A "For" loop is used to track each round and store the wins, loses, and ties.
+The final score is displayed at the end of the game.

 ### Rules